Secret Bunker, Shrubland Road, Mistley, Manningtree, CO11 1HS.

 |1996||opened to the public.|

-The plans of the early 1950s included four HQ's that divided the County of Essex into four areas and would have been controlled from Chelmsford.
+In 1963 the bunker was purchased by the Essex County Council from the War Office at a cost of £5,250, a real bargain.
+The plans from the early 1950s included four HQ's that divided the County of Essex into four areas and would have been controlled from Chelmsford.
 But the Chelmsford HQ was not built until 1980, and so this bunker was HQ between 1966 and 1980.
+It was in use as Emergency Planning Centre until 1993.